juanpc2018/HFSplus-on-Linux/README.md

 most of the times requires compression and decompression, </br>
 but if you need to move too much files, </br>
 it becomes 2x nightmares. </br>
-a quest searching the best Trifecta FS driver, for: </br>
+a quest searching the best Trifecta driver: </br>
 Win, Mac, Linux. </br>
 ExFAT is discarded, FAT32 worse, NTFS discarded, </br>
 Linux Free APFS driver is super bad </br>